Sevenes

-Sevenes is a 2011 Malayalam-language sports-action film written by Iqbal Kuttipuram and directed by Joshiy.
-The cast includes Kunchacko Boban, Asif Ali, Vineeth Kumar, Nivin Pauly, Mithun Ramesh, Rejith Menon, Aju Varghese, Ameer Niyaz and Vijeesh in lead roles and Nadia Moidu, Sampath Ram, Rima Kallingal, Bhama and Joju George in supporting roles.
+Sevenes is a 2011 Indian Malayalam-language sports-action film written by Iqbal Kuttipuram and directed by Joshiy.
+The film stars Kunchacko Boban, Asif Ali, Nivin Pauly, Vineeth Kumar, Mithun Ramesh, Rejith Menon, Aju Varghese, Ameer Niyaz, and Vijeesh in lead roles with Nadia Moidu, Sampath Ram, Rima Kallingal, Bhama and Joju George in supporting roles.
 The film centres on seven young men who play sevens football, popular in Malabar.
-The shooting began in April 2011 at Kozhikode district.
+Filming began in April 2011 in Kozhikode district.

 Plot

 Shyam and his six other friends, including Suraj, Shaukath, Arun, Linto, Vijeesh, and Sharath, always play together in their sevens football team.
 In an attempt to cement their place in the more famous Kozhikode Strikers Club, they take on an opponent player, Aravindan, leading to serious head injuries.
 Gravely hurt by the plight of Aravindan, they now try to arrange the necessary amount for his surgery by taking up a quotation by a broker named Habib.
 As days go by, they come across new financial problems and in between take part inadvertently in the homicide of a mafia king's son.
 Within hours, the hunters now turn out to be the ones being hunted by the mafia ruling the city.